IRS Notice: IRS now accepting 2026 Form 2290 e-filings. File electronically and receive instant IRS Approval.

 Taxable Gross Weight = Unloaded Vehicle Weight + Unloaded Trailer Weight + Maximum Customary Load

 The actual unloaded weight is the empty weight of the truck, meaning the vehicle at fully fuelled, equipped for operation, and with all standard equipment, but without driver or cargo.
 This figure essentially reflects the base weight of the truck and thus is used for many registration or operational purposes rather than directly for tax calculation.
+On the other hand, the taxable gross weight refers to the figure that the IRS will use to determine one's HVUT liability.
+It is computed by adding three components:

 Understanding this difference is essential to avoid filing a supplemental return later.
 E-file systems will assist the owner-operator and fleet manager in calculating the correct taxable gross weight according to the IRS's requirements while correctly paying HVUT for fast delivery of the stamped Schedule 1.